sharkdp/bat/README.md

 `bat` is making its way through the [Ubuntu](https://packages.ubuntu.com/eoan/bat) and [Debian](https://packages.debian.org/testing/bat) package release process, and is available for Ubuntu as of Eoan 19.10.
-On Debian `bat` is currently only available on the unstable "Sid" branch and on the testing branch.
+On Debian `bat` is currently available on the unstable "Sid" branch and on the testing branch.

 If your Ubuntu/Debian installation is new enough you can simply run: